neosin/python-newsfeed/README.md

 ## Description

 This social media application takes advantage of the power of Python and uses the Flask server to manage routes within MySQL.
-After creating an account, Users can share the lastest news about their favorite tech by posting a link to the news article.
+After creating an account, Users can share the latest news about their favorite tech by posting a link to the news article.
 That post can be commented on, and upvoted amongst the community.

 [Link to deployed Application](https://just-tech-news800.herokuapp.com)